ivangsm/astroblog/data/blog/web-scrapping-elixir.md

  end
 ```

-If you use **VS Code** as editor together with the **ElixirLS** extension these dependencies should be installed automatically after saving the file, otherwise you need to run the following command in the terminal inside the project directory to get the dependencies.
+If you use **VS Code** as editor together with the **Elixir LS** extension, these dependencies should be installed automatically after saving the file.
+Otherwise, you have to run the following command in the terminal inside the project directory to get the dependencies.

 ```bash
 mix deps.get
 ```

-In the curry.ex file (depending of the name of your project) inside the lib directory we need to create a function inside the Curry module (or the name you choose)
+In the curry.ex file (depending on the name of your project) inside the lib directory, we must create a function inside the Curry module (or the name you choose)

 ```elixir
 @url "https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html"